prim011/CPP-Examples/Confidentiality/README.md

 	hmac.hash("This is the Key", "This is the message", digest);

-In this experiment we have used our own definition using `rand()` and `srand()`, for the key generation and for the HMAC we use two different implemetation:
+In this experiment we have used our own definition using `rand()` and `srand()`, for the HMAC key generation and for the HMAC we use two different implemetation:
 - Internally generated
 - Coming externally from a public library